top of page

 Initiate

-To establish an ecosystem of electric mobility to enhance public transport in Kathmandu, two local start-ups were engaged and received seed funding: Clean Energy International (CEI), which supported the development of prototypes for the remodelling of Safa tempos (e-3 wheelers) for passenger and cargo services, and Shree Eco visionary (SEV), for prototypes for a new design of e-3 wheelers with a multi-use concept (passenger, cargo, and waste) and e-shuttle van.
-A local partner and public transport operator, Sajha Yatayat, is converting a diesel bus to an e-bus – the first of its kind in Nepal.
-PEM motion, a German start-up selected from the EU Innovators call, also provided advisory support on the structure and design of a cargo vehicle for CEI and an e-shuttle van for SEV.
-Kathmandu will also test a second-life battery from Betteries (a German start-up selected from the EU-Innovators call) in an e-shuttle van.
+To establish an ecosystem of electric mobility to enhance public transport in Kathmandu, two local start-ups were engaged and received seed funding.
+Clean Energy International (CEI) supported the development of prototypes for the remodeling of Safa tempos (e-3 wheelers) and converted a mini-truck into an electric vehicle.
+Shree Eco visionary (SEV) developed prototypes for small electric wheelers with a multi-use concept for passenger and cargo applications, and waste collection.
+Additionally, the local partner and public transport operator, Sajha Yatayat, converted a diesel bus to an battery electric bus – the first of its kind in Nepal.
+PEM motion, a German start-up selected from the EU Innovators call, provided support on the structure and design of a cargo vehicle for CEI and an e-shuttle van for SEV.

 In an academic collaboration, the Kathmandu demonstration case was also a part of Denmark Technical University (DTU)’s B.Sc. course in June 2021 and February 2022, where students presented concepts on ‘Promotion of e-mobility in the public urban transport of Kathmandu, Nepal’.
-The students from DTU and King’s College from Kathmandu prepared two studies on the prefeasibility of vehicle integration services in June 2022.
-DTU M.Sc. students will also work on the Kathmandu demonstration evaluation in 2023.
+Students from DTU and from King’s College Kathmandu prepared two studies on the prefeasibility of vehicle integration services in June 2022.
+DTU M.Sc.
+Students also worked on the Kathmandu demonstration scaled-up assessment in 2023.
+A conceptual design proposal was developed as part of an M.Sc. course in Architecture and Urban Design at the Technical University of Berlin, exploring alternatives for the integration of e-mobility in the context of Kathmandu's public spaces and transport system.

 Implement

-The SOLUTIONSplus project launched the electric 3-wheelers in Kathmandu in November 2022 as the first phase of its demo launch program.
-Specifically, a remodelled Safa tempo for passenger use and a new e-cargo tempo were launched, manufactured by local companies CEI and SEV, respectively.
-In December 2022, the prototype of e-3 wheeler (cargo use case) was also readied.
+The SOLUTIONSplus project launched the vehicles in a series of releases: The remodelled Safa Tempos for passenger use and a cargo use, as well as the new e-cargo vehicle were manufactured by local companies CEI and SEV, respectively and launched during 2022, while the converted.
 All of these prototype vehicles are in the stage of test run, and data collection on the users’ and drivers’ perception and technical performance is underway as an ex-ante assessment.

 Preliminary Results